Tofandel/prerenderer/README.md

 Recently, SSR (Server Side Rendering) has taken the JavaScript front-end world by storm.
 The fact that you can now render your sites and apps on the server before sending them to your clients is an absolutely *revolutionary* idea (and totally not what everyone was doing before JS client-side apps got popular in the first place...)

-However, the same criticisms that were valid for the PHP, ASP, JSP, and the likes sites of yore are valid for server-side rendering today.
+However, the same criticisms that were valid for PHP, ASP, JSP, (and such) sites are valid for server-side rendering today.
 It's slow, breaks fairly easily, and is difficult to implement properly.

 Thing is, despite what everyone might be telling you, you probably don't *need* SSR.
 You can get almost all the advantages of it (without the disadvantages) by using **prerendering.** Prerendering is basically firing up a headless browser, loading your app's routes, and saving the results to a static HTML file.
 You can then serve it with whatever static-file-serving solution you were using previously.
 It *just works* with HTML5 navigation and the likes.
 No need to change your code or add server-side rendering workarounds.